polyphony-chat/docs/SPECIFICATION.md

 dn: cn=<actor or home server name>, dc=<home server subdomain, if any>, dc=<home server domain>, dc=<hosme server tld, if any>
 ```

-If the home server does not have a subdomain or tld, the `dc` fields for these components should
+If the home server does not have a subdomain or top level domain, the `dc` fields for these
-be omitted.
+components should be omitted.

 Optionally, the `DN` can include an `ou` field, representing the organizational unit of the actor.